Updated for Version 5.6

 Credits

-Team images courtesy of the KQM portrait generator.
+Team images made with the KQM portrait generator.